TJ Friedl Player Props: Reds vs. Phillies

 TJ Friedl At The Plate

-- Friedl leads Cincinnati with 14 hits and a team-best slugging percentage of .600.
+- Friedl leads Cincinnati in slugging percentage (.600) and total hits (14) this season.

-- Among qualifying hitters in MLB, he ranks 16th in batting average, 48th in on-base percentage, and 23rd in slugging.
+- Among the qualifying batters, he ranks 15th in batting average, while his on-base percentage ranks 43rd and he is 21st in slugging.

-- Friedl has picked up a hit in eight of 11 games this season, with multiple hits five times.
+- Friedl has reached base via a hit in eight games this season (of 12 played), and had multiple hits in five of those games.

-- In 11 games played this year, he has homered in two of them.
+- He has gone deep in two of 12 games played this year, and in 4.3% of his plate appearances.

 - Friedl has had an RBI in three games this season.